saarah-g/saarah-g.github.io/_projects/2019-12-13-baxter-chx.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6ZOXy3TKYeM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The core project components were:
+The core project components are:

 * `MoveIt!` for controlling the robot's arms during pick and place routines as well arm setups for viewing the board and safely shutting down.
 * `OpenCV` with `CV Bridge` for image processing to identify the board state using ROS images.